open-edge-platform/orch-ui/README.md

 - Access to the Edge Orchestrator API endpoints
 - Code editor (VS Code recommended)

-This project is a "mono-repo" example of micro front ends (MFEs), with minimal amount of configuration per project.
+This project is a "mono-repo" example of micro front ends (MFEs), with a minimal amount of configuration per project.

-> Note that MFEs and libraries are being moved to independent repost
+> Note that MFEs and libraries are being moved to independent repositories.

 There are 5 apps in this repository: